MindrustUK/Heatmiser-for-home-assistant/README.md

 If anyone from Heatmiser is reading; some more devices to build out a more complete hardware test suite to ensure coverage would really help the project.
 Feel free to reach out if you want to help with this.

 This is not a completely solo project and credit is due to anyone who contributed.
 Please see the github commits to support these awesome devs if there was some work that helped you.
-I'd particularly to call out Andrius Štikonas for migrating the original calls to a Home Assistant compatible library, please also consider supporting their efforts via: [https://gitlab.com/neohubapi/neohubapi/](https://gitlab.com/neohubapi/neohubapi/)
+I'd particularly like to call out Andrius Štikonas for migrating the original calls to a Home Assistant compatible library, please also consider supporting their efforts via: [https://gitlab.com/neohubapi/neohubapi/](https://gitlab.com/neohubapi/neohubapi/)